ncatlab/nlab-content/pages/4/7/4/2/2474/content.md

   \,.
 $$

-In particular, the positive elements are exactly the [[normal operators]]
+In particular, the positive elements are exactly the [[positive operators]]

 $$
   A \geq 0